UseGrants

 We match federal and state opportunities to your organization and explain the eligibility in plain English.

-Source: public IRS Form 990-PF Part XV filings (tax year 2024).
-Amounts are as reported by the foundation for a single filing year and reflect historical giving, not a current application opportunity.
+Source: this foundation’s own public IRS Form 990-PF for tax year 2024 — Part XV (grants paid), and the return header (legal name and address).
+Figures are as reported by the foundation for a single filing year and reflect historical giving, not a current application opportunity.
 UseGrants is an independent aggregator, not affiliated with this foundation.
 Always confirm details with the funder before applying.